Jeffrey Beall: Website removal

 On 15 January 2017, the entire content of the Scholarly Open Access website was removed, along with Beall's faculty page on the University of Colorado's website.
-The removal was first noticed on social media, with speculation on whether the removal was due to migration of the list to the stewardship of Cabell's International.
-The company later denied any relationship, and its vice president of business development declared that Beall "was forced to shut down blog due to threats and politics".
+The removal was first noticed on social media, with speculation on whether the removal was due to migration of the list to Cabell's International, a library services company that had been working with Beall on its own journal blacklist.
+The company later denied any connection of the closure with its project; its vice president of business development declared that Beall "was forced to shut down blog due to threats and politics".
 The University of Colorado also declared that the decision to take down the list was a personal decision from Beall.
 Beall later wrote that he had taken down his blog because of pressure from the University of Colorado, which threatened his job security.
 Beall's supervisor, Shea Swauger, wrote that the university had supported Beall's work and had not threatened his academic freedom.
 A demand by Frontiers Media to open a research misconduct case against Beall, to which the University of Colorado acquiesced, is reported as the immediate reason for Beall to take down the list.
 The university's investigation was closed with no findings.

 In an interview in 2018, Beall stated that "my university began to attack me in several ways.
 They launched a research misconduct investigation against me (after seven months, the result of the investigation was that no misconduct had occurred).
 They also put an unqualified, mendacious supervisor over me, and he constantly attacked and harassed me.
 I decided I could no longer safely publish the list with my university threatening me in these ways."

 After the website was taken down, medical researcher Roger Pierson of the University of Saskatchewan said, "To see Beall's work disappear would be an absolute disaster," adding, "From an academic perspective, this represents the absence of an extremely important resource."

 Subsequently, an anonymous person created an archive of Jeffrey Beall's work on lists of predatory publishers and journals.